-As the Company has insufficient historical data, the expected option term is calculated using the simplified method in accordance with Securities and Exchange Commission (SEC) guidance.
-In the absence of sufficient historical data, 50.0% of the assumed volatility factor used in the calculation of fair values for stock options granted during 2012 and 2011 was derived from the average volatility of common shares for similar companies over a period approximating the expected term of the options.
-The remaining 50.0% was derived from the average volatility of the Company's common shares since their initial public offering in 2007.
-The assumed volatility factor used in the calculation for the 2010 grants was derived from the average price volatility of common shares for similar companies over a period approximating the expected term of the options.
-The risk-free rate is based on the implied yield on a U.S. Treasury bond with a term approximating the expected term of the option.
+The expected option term is calculated using the simplified method in accordance with SEC guidance.
+Prior to 2013, in the absence of sufficient historical data, 50% of the assumed volatility was derived from the average volatility of common shares for similar companies over a period approximating the expected term of the options.
+The remaining 50% of the expected volatility was derived from the average volatility of the Company's common shares since their initial public offering in 2007.
+Stock options granted in 2013 used 100% of the average volatility of the Company's stock over a period approximating the expected term of the options.
+The risk-free rate is based on daily U.S. Treasury yield curve with a term approximating the expected term of the option.
+No forfeiture was estimated on all options granted during the years ended December 31, 2013 and 2012 as management believes that none of the grantees will leave the Company within the option vesting period.

-options for the years ended December 31, 2012, 2011 and 2010, respectively.
-As of December 31, 2012, the remaining unamortized stock-based compensation cost relating to stock options granted to the Company's employees and independent directors was approximately \$2.3 million which is to be recognized over the remaining average vesting period of 2.5 years.
+The Company recorded stock-based compensation expense of \$1.4 million, \$1.3 million and \$1.1 million relating to stock options for the years ended December 31, 2013, 2012 and 2011, respectively.
+As of December 31, 2013, the remaining unamortized stock-based compensation cost relating to stock options granted to the Company's employees and independent directors was approximately \$2.1 million which is to be recognized over the remaining average vesting period of 2.1 years.